Monday, March 3, 2025

 5. Expect the other person to put equal effort into the relationship going forward.

 Often codependent people put all the work into relationships.
 We feel it is our responsibility to make a relationship work when in reality, it takes two to make any relationship work.
-If you feel you are constantly the one to reach out and connect, there is something out of balance.
+If you feel you are constantly the one to reach out, connect, or try to clear the air, there is something out of balance.

 Relationships are a two-way street.
 The Bible says "Love your neighbor AS YOURSELF."
 In other words, love YOURSELF first and then love others.
 Somehow as a codependent, I missed the part about loving myself.